 Both of these games are set in space and the players are ships, but the similarities end there.
 EVE Online is about selecting a target, clicking on "orbit" and making sure to use the right weapons at the right times while you watch your ship float about space like a mother pushing a baby carriage down a sidewalk.
 On the other hand, JGE is all about crisscrossing an asteroid field as fast as possible while trying to train your weapons on a pirate ship -- or enemy player.

 is the game where you can live out your Luke Skywalker or Starbuck fantasies as much as you'd like.
 All machines created equal

 has almost certainly learned with Auto Assault is that it's important to design a game engine and everything within it (ship models, effects, etc) from bottom up.
 As far as they're concerned, JGE

+.
 Controls, controls, controls

 for the very first time at PAX 08, I was immensely impressed with how right the game felt on a keyboard and mouse.
 My biggest worry going into that first play experience was that I'd want to use a joystick.
 And upon speaking with NetDevil producer Hermann Peterscheck afterwards

 It's more than just how the button presses and mouse movements affect the ship's movements.
 Things like camera movement -- how "springy" it is -- or the way that the targeting cross-hair informs the player of what they're doing.
 So if you were happening to wonder if you would feel at home playing JGE

 Coming soon to a space near you

 .
 Things like player-driven PvP and economies, which are subjects better left to another time and place.
 However, these are the talking points -- the core aspects of the game which are already in place.
 I'm not speaking of promises in the paragraphs above.
 I'm speaking of things that I've already seen and experienced in person, with the exception of seeing the game run on a low-end machine.
 Although I can say that what I did see was running smooth the entire time, even while I was careening through space guns blazing as I fired across the backside of a twisting and boosting enemy craft.